-Stigmergy, the key principle of complex self organization in Multicellular Organisms
+Stigmergy enables complex self organization in Multicellular Organisms

-A termite moundThe term stigmergy is relatively new.
-But the phenomenon itself is ancient.
-The cytoskeletons within individual cells are stigmergy structures that help to organize cellular functions.
+A termite mound Although the term stigmergy is relatively new, the phenomenon itself is ancient.
+The cytoskeletons within individual cells are stigmergy structures that help to organize internal cellular functions.
 The very bodies of all multicellular organisms are also stigmergy structures.
-Cells in a multicellular organism create a growing body whose shape and boundaries are defined by a non-living extracellular matrix created by the cells.
+Cells in a multicellular organism create a growing body whose shape and boundaries are defined by a non-living extracellular matrix created by the cells, e.g., connective tissues and bones.
 The cells deposit all sorts of cues, in the form of messenger molecules, in or on this matrix.
 The shape of the extracellular matrix and the signaling molecules attached to it direct the movement, differentiation, and specialized function of the cells.
 So it is fair to think of the bodies of animals and plants as stigmergy structures akin to very complex termite mounds.

 Stigmergy and "Self"

 Stigmergy is intimately related to the somewhat slippery notion of "self."
 Whatever the philosophical niceties, self is clearly about the organism as a whole rather than just a collection of cells that share the same DNA.
-That is, self refers to a multicellular organism's body which includes both the cells of the organisms and the nonliving extracellular matrix that gives shape and structure to the organism.
+That is, self refers to a multicellular organism's body which includes both the cells of the organism and the nonliving extracellular matrix that gives shape and structure to the organism.
 The extracellular matrix, which is the organism's stigmergy structure, persists for the life of the organism whereas most kinds of cells die and are replaced many times over during the lifespan of the body.
-In a very real sense, cells are part of the self only insofar as they participate in the self-organizational dance of stigmergy.
+In a very real sense, cells are part of the self only insofar as they participate in the self-organizing dance of stigmergy.

 Communication via Signals versus Cues